3 Types of Severe Aortic Stenosis Treatments | MyHeartDiseaseTeam

 1. Surgical Aortic Valve Replacement

 One treatment option for severe aortic stenosis is surgical aortic valve replacement (SAVR).
 This procedure has been used for more than 50 years and has saved countless lives.
-SAVR is a type of open heart surgery used to replace the damaged valve.
+SAVR is a type of open heart surgery used to replace the diseased valve.

 • Are younger than 65